sarbal/R_course/lessons/part2.md

 # Part 2: MoRe
 R is great for data analysis.
-This next part will go over how to read in data, some basic manipulations, and then visualization!
+This next part will go over how to read in data, dp some basic manipulations, and then visualize the results!

 For this part, you will need:
 - [my_dataA.csv](../data/my_dataA.csv)